microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 A new pipeline is triggered automatically whenever a new run of the `pipeline` resource is succesfully completed.
 See [pipeline resources](pipeline-resources.md#resources-pipelines) for more details.

 #### Scenarios
-Usually, artifacts produced by a CI pipeline are consumed in another CD pipeline.
-Triggers help you achieve CICD scenarios.
 - I would like to trigger my pipeline when an artifact is published by ‘Helm-CI’ pipeline that ran on `releases/*` branch.
 - I would like to trigger my pipeline when an artifact is published and tested as part of Helm-CI pipeline and tagged as 'Production'.
 - I would like to trigger my pipeline when ‘TFS-Update’ pipeline has completed ‘Ring2’ stage so that I can run some diagnostics.
+Usually, artifacts produced by a CI pipeline are consumed in another CD pipeline.
+Triggers help you achieve CICD scenarios.
+So we enable triggers on pipelines by default unless expliciltly opted out.

 #### Schema
 ```yaml